joaduo/xpathwebdriver/README.md

 - Interactive shell for testing XPath manually and easily against a live browser
 - Multiple browser management
 - Browser life management (wether to keep the browser open or kill it on exit)
+  - Management is done through python contexts (`with` statement)
 - Useful settings for local and remote (headless) testing
   - Also supports environment variables as settings
   - Plus allowing custom settings that you can also push through environment variables
 - Screenshots comparison and diff management
-- Virtual display management (so you cah run "headless" in a remote instance)
+- Virtual display management (so you can run "headless" in a remote instance)
   - you can use VNC to access the remote Browser

 ### Ubuntu quick installation